gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

     wget http://jlmwiki.plantbio.uga.edu/~aharkess/calculate_N50.pl

-You can look at the code (note: this is ugly code) using less or cat.
+You can look at the code (note: this is ugly code) using less or cat, then execute it with
+    perl calculate_N50.pl scaffolds.fasta

-### Bacterial genome annotation using BASys
+### Bonus Points: Bacterial genome annotation using Glimmer

 An assembled genome isn't very valuable to us without a set of gene annotations, though.
-To identify where the genes are in your assembly, we can use the BASys webserver.
-In short, BASys uses Glimmer to predict genes; Glimmer utilizes Hidden Markov Models (HMMs) for microbial genes to predict their position in a query genome.
+To identify where the genes are in your assembly, we can use the BASys webserver or an NCBI portal that runs Glimmer.
+In short, Glimmer utilizes Hidden Markov Models (HMMs) from a "training" set of genes to ideally pick the positions of all genes in a query genome.
 When your assembly finishes, download the scaffolds.fasta file and start an annotation run on the BASys server using default settings.

 # Homework (due XX)

 1) Assuming a 4.0 megabase (Mb) _V. cholerae_ genome, calculate the approximate coverage of Illumina data that you downloaded and used in the assembly (example: nearly 22X coverage).

-2) What is your assembled scaffold N50?
+2) Run the calculate_N50.pl script.
+What is your assembled scaffold N50?